-Each month, we introduce you to a delicious, unique cheese that you may not have discovered otherwise.
-We partnered with a local specialty cheese supplier to help curate farmers-market-quality cheese from independent producers from around the world.
-Whether you’re a cheese novice or connoisseur, this is a fun way to try a variety of cheese.
-No subscription needed!
-Simply add it to your delivery order like you would any other product.
+Each month, we introduce you to a delicious, unique cheese that you might not have discovered otherwise.
+We'll work with local suppliers and independent producers all year long to help curate farmers-market-quality cheese you're sure to enjoy.
+Whether you’re a cheese novice or connoisseur, this will be a fun way to try a variety of cheese.
+No subscription required!
+Simply add it to your cart like you would any other product.

 Smoked Sea Salt & Rosemary Goat Cheese

 Elevate home-cooked meals into something special with CHEVOO, a combination of the primary ingredients: goat cheese (Chèvre) and extra virgin olive oil (EVOO).
 Made from the highest quality goat curd, the delicate cheese is gently blended with smoked sea salt and cracked pepper in a rosemary-infused EVOO blend.
 It boasts a complex, yet harmonious, combination of flavors that are seamlessly balanced.
 Perfect for slathering on bread, crumbling over salads, or melting into roasted veggies.

 Add to your next Smith Brothers Farms delivery order!

 - 2 oz.
 CHEVOO Smoked Sea Salt & Rosemary Goat Cheese